Big Joe

 • Allows for higher racking systems, maximizing storage space

-Class III: Electric Motor Hand or Hand-Rider Forklifts
+Class III: Electric Motor Hand or Hand-Rider Forklift

 Description: Class III forklifts, also known as pallet jacks or walkie stackers, are manually controlled with a handle and are typically used for short-distance material movement.